0xAX/asm/content/asm_6.md

 The last parameter here is the most interesting.
 To simplify our job, we will use the functions from the [C standard library](https://en.wikipedia.org/wiki/C_standard_library).
 One of such functions is [strtod](https://man7.org/linux/man-pages/man3/strtod.3.html), which converts the given string to a floating point number.
 It takes two parameters:

 - Input string which should be converted to a floating point number
-- The pointer that will point to the first character after the parsed number within the string specified by the parameter above
+- The pointer to the first character after the parsed number within the string specified by the parameter above

 The `end_buffer_1` and `end_buffer_2` are such pointers that will be used in the `strtod`.